AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-view-ui-extensibility.md

 | ------------- | --------------------------- |---------|----|-----|

 AEM Assets View has UI Extensibility capability.
 This capability enables users to add custom UI components to Assets View UI to meet specific business needs that the AEM Assets View's out-of-the-box functionalities do not meet.
 This extensibility feature enhances the flexibility of AEM Assets View that enables organizations to adapt the interface for specific workflows and requirements.
-Extensions are applicable to **Assets** and **Collections** Workspace on Assets View UI.
-Extensions add to Asset, Folder and Collection level.
+You can add your Extensions to Asset, Folder and Collection level.
 The added extension displays within a dedicated panel on the Asset's, Collection's or Folder's Details page.

 >[!IMPORTANT]
 > AEM Assets View UI Extensibility is available with [Assets Ultimate](/help/assets/assets-ultimate-overview.md).